Presented annually at the Technical Communication UK Conference: Who is Horace Hockley?

-The Horace Hockley Award is presented to a person or organisation that has made a considerable contribution to the technical communications industry over a sustained period of time.
-This year our recipient is particularly relevant to these times.
+The Horace Hockley Award is presented to a person or organisation that in the opinion of the ISTC Council has made a considerable contribution to the technical communications industry over a sustained period.
+This year the recipient is Sarah Winters, Founder of Content Design London.

-Below are the past winners of the Horace Hockley award with, where available, Communicator articles about the winner.
+Below are previous winners of the Horace Hockley award with, where available, Communicator articles about the winner.

 - 2019 Rahel Anne Bailie – Communicator 2019

 - 2018 Toni Byrd-Ressaire – Communicator 2018

 - 2015 Hans van der Meij – Communicator 2015